 - Low or 0% APR: Many credit cards offer a period of no-interest spending for the first 12 months and beyond.
 If you’re hoping to make a large purchase soon after opening the account, this option allows you to repay the balance without worrying about accruing debt.

 - Freebies: Many credit card issuers go beyond spending rewards by offering freebies on a regular basis.
-For example, the American Express Platinum card provides customers with a monthly Uber credit of $15 and a $200 annual travel credit that can be used to buy refreshments or entertainment on flights.
+For example, the American Express Platinum card provides customers with a monthly Uber credit of $15.

-If your credit is low, it can be tough to find a second credit card that delivers these types of terms, and it’s a good idea to focus on improving your scores beforehand to provide you with options that suit your lifestyle.
+If your credit is low, it can be tough to find a second credit card that delivers these types of terms.
+It’s a good idea to focus on improving your scores beforehand to provide you with options that suit your lifestyle.

 The Card Serves Your Lifestyle

-Putting the “best” in that best second credit card could mean trimming your budget in a significant way if these expenses pop up on a regular basis, or better yet, align with your lifestyle goals for the future.
+Putting the “best” in that best second credit card could mean trimming your budget in a significant way if these expenses pop up on a regular basis—or, better yet, if they align with your lifestyle goals for the future.
 Take stock by reviewing the last three months of your spending, highlighting the categories that cost you the most, and comparing your findings to credit cards that offer the right perks.